West Midlands - Maintenance schemes

 M54 westbound junction 2 to junction 3 diversion route

-Thursday 17 April from 8pm to 6am and Friday 18 April at 8pm to 6am Monday 21 April - The M54 westbound will be fully closed from junction 2 to junction 3.
+Thursday 17 April from 8pm to 6am, and then Friday 18 April from 8pm to 6am Monday 21 April - The M54 westbound will be fully closed from junction 2 to junction 3.

 We have carefully considered the delivery of this work.
 Our full weekend closures will enable us to carry out our work safely and allow the concrete to set to the required strength.